kaylh/old-RetroBat-obsolete/readme.md

 ## Contact

-retrobat@free.fr (answer in french or english) Please don't use it to ask for support.
-Use the issues section of the github for that.
+retrobat@free.fr (answer in french or english).
+Not to ask for support.
+Please use the issues section of the github for that.